alieslam/Scentronix/README.md

 - [ ] Implement automated testing
 - [ ] Modularize Image component with skeleton placeholder
 - [ ] Add not found for each leaf pages
+- [ ] Revisit the recipes folder structure to support catch-all segments for categories